Board Structure and Function

 The Board consists of executive directors, one of whom is the Chief Executive, and non executive directors, one of whom is the Chairman.
 The Board of Airedale NHS Foundation Trust comprises:

-Michael Luger (Chairman), Bridget Fletcher (Chief Executive), Karl Mainprize (Medical Director) Andrew Copley (Finance Director), Jill Asbury (Interim Director of Nursing), Helen Bourner (Associate Director of Strategy and Partnership), Nick Parker (Associate Director HR and Workforce), Stacey Hunter (Chief Operating Officer), Jeremy Cross (Independent Non Executive Director), Andrew Gold (Independent Non Executive Director), Professor Anne Gregory (Senior Independent Non Executive Director), Andrew Gold (Independent Non Executive Director), Maggie Helliwell (Independent Non Executive Director), Lynn McCracken (Independent Non Executive Director), Shazad Sarwar (Independent Non Executive Director and Deputy Chairman).
+Andrew Gold (Acting Chairman), Bridget Fletcher (Chief Executive), Karl Mainprize (Medical Director) Andrew Copley (Finance Director), Jill Asbury (Director of Nursing), Helen Bourner (Associate Director of Strategy and Partnership), Nick Parker (Director of Human Resources and Workforce), Stacey Hunter (Chief Operating Officer), Jeremy Cross (Deputy Chairman), Professor Anne Gregory (Senior Independent Non Executive Director), Maggie Helliwell (Independent Non Executive Director), Lynn McCracken (Independent Non Executive Director).
 The Company Secretary acts as secretary to the Board.

 The Board has adopted a schedule of matters reserved for its decision and formal terms of reference for its committees.

 Matters which are not specifically reserved to the Board and its committees under their terms of reference, or to the Council of Governors and their sub committees, are delegated to the Chief Executive or otherwise delegated in accordance with the scheme of delegation approved by the Board.

 The Board receives regular reports on performance against the Annual Plan and periodic business reports from Directors and senior management.
 Directors are briefed on matters to be discussed at meetings by papers distributed in advance of Board and committee meetings.

 The Board’s Role and Purpose